 top of page

 Laura Hadwin is an Instructor in ELD (English Language Development) at Camosun College in Victoria BC, Canada, where she teaches multicultural groups of adult learners.
 She has taught and delivered teacher training in South Korea, Spain, the UK, Turkey, Qatar and Mexico.
 She has been published in Teacher Trainer Journal, English Teaching Professional and Modern English Teacher.
-She is a Fellow of the UK Higher Education Academy, and is the recipient of a 2019 NISOD Excellence Award.
+She facilitates the ISW (Instructional Skills Worskhop) and edits LITSIGNALS, an IATEFL publication dedicated to promoting the value of literature in language teaching and learning.
 She has an MA in English Language, a PGCert in Higher Education, the PIDP (Provincial Instructor Diploma Program), TEFL-Q and TESLCert.
 She strongly believes in lifelong learning, and in her free time, she enjoys volunteering, art, yoga and exploring our beautiful world!

 Learning is a treasure that follows its owner everywhere.